 Usually, the KPSC KAS exam is conducted every year but for the last few years, it has been conducted less frequently.
-As of now, KPSC KAS 2017-18 Prelims is going to take place on 17th May 2020.
+As of now, KPSC KAS 2017-18 Prelims is going to take place on 2nd August 2020.
+Earlier it was scheduled for 17th May 2020 however, it was postponed due to Covid-19 crisis.

 For a career in the administrative services of the Karnataka state, the Gazetted Probationers exam is the entry point.
 Those who clear the exam hold various administrative positions at the district and state level.
 Also, the state administrative service officer can be promoted to the Indian Administrative Service if their performance is exemplary.